Is Chocolate Milk Good?

 A Note from Jill: This is an updated post from 2010.
 I thought it was time to freshen it up!

 No doubt, chocolate milk can confuse parents.
-It’s one of the most FAQ (frequently asked questions) I get: Is chocolate milk good or bad for my child?
+It’s one of the most FAQ (frequently asked questions) I get: Is chocolate milk good for my child?

-Given all the publicity around sugar-laden drinks, high fructose corn syrup and obesity, offering chocolate milk to your child can be a confusing prospect!
-I will attempt to weigh the pros and cons of it in a child’s diet, and in the end, I hope you will have enough information to feel good about your stance, whatever it may be.
+Given all the publicity around sugar-laden drinks, high fructose corn syrup and obesity, offering chocolate milk to your child can be a confusing prospect.
+I will attempt to weigh the pros and cons of chocolate milk in your child’s diet, and in the end, I hope you will have enough information to feel good about your stance, whatever it may be.

 Chocolate milk is considered a flavored milk and the addition of chocolate adds sugar, calories, and a boost of sweet flavor.
 Many children enjoy chocolate milk at lunch, but the school lunch program has been scrutinized for making this beverage part of the daily fare for children.

 Whether it has a good influence on your child’s diet or not really boils down to how often, and how much your child is drinking.